 You can also encourage employees to re-evaluate their commute to and from work.
 Could there be a lower-carbon way—such as walking or taking public transit rather than driving?
 Or carpooling instead of driving alone?

 Some companies have launched carpooling or public transit initiatives or offered an incentive to employees who drive electric vehicles—such as free parking.
 Others have set up a friendly employee fitness challenge that rewards people for kilometres walked or cycled daily.

 You can also ask employees who travel frequently for work to opt for lower-carbon alternatives, such as taking the train instead of flying.
 Authorize air travel only when necessary, and ensure the company purchases carbon offsets.

 For employees whose travel is largely local (for example, a salesperson who drives all day), encourage them to think about the mode of transportation and efficiency.
 Mapping out visits to minimize mileage is a good way to reduce emissions.

 Encourage all employees to set up virtual meetings when possible.

 Lead by example

 As a leader in your business, it’s important that you also make efforts to lower your emissions and model the behaviours you want to encourage in your team.
-Employees won’t be motivated to adopt new energy-saving practices if they don’t see people in leadership roles making the same effort, says Carla Heim, Senior Advisor, Sustainability and ESG at BDC.
+Employees won’t be motivated to adopt new energy-saving practices if they don’t see people in leadership roles making the same effort, says Carla Heim, Director, Corporate Sustainability at BDC.

 The leader’s roles are to: